-While these new circumstances can be quite unpleasant, there are several strategies to make recovery as fun as possible.
-These tips have been put to the test by yours truly — I’ve gone through two rounds of being on crutches.
+While these new circumstances can be unpleasant, there are several strategies to make recovery as fun as possible.
+These tips have been put to the test—I’ve gone through two rounds of being on crutches.
 After having a miserable experience the first time around, I was committed to making the second one as seamless and enjoyable as possible.
 In the process, I’ve learned several tips that I hope will improve your crutching experience, too.

 - Will you be able to rest your injured limb on the ground?
 If so, can you use it for balance while walking?